An introduction to $p$-adic $L$-functions: Interpolation at Dirichlet characters

 \begin{theorem} Let $D > 1$ be any integer coprime to $p$, and let $\eta$ denote a (primitive) Dirichlet character of conductor $D$.
 There exists a unique measure $\zeta_\eta \in \Lambda(\Zp^\times)$ such that, for all primitive Dirichlet characters $\chi$ with conductor $p^n$, $n \geq 0$, and for all $k > 0$, we have

 \end{theorem}

-\begin{remarks} \begin{itemize} \item[(i)]In this case, we obtain a genuine measure rather than a pseudo-measure.
-As $L$-functions of non-trivial Dirichlet characters are everywhere holomorphic, there is no need for the smoothing factor involving $a$. \item[(ii)] Implicit in this theorem is the fact that the relevant Iwasawa algebra is defined over a (fixed) finite extension $L/\Qp$ containing the values of $\eta$. \end{itemize} \end{remarks}
+\begin{remarks} \leavevmode \begin{enumerate} \item In this case, we obtain a genuine measure rather than a pseudo-measure.
+As $L$-functions of non-trivial Dirichlet characters are everywhere holomorphic, there is no need for the smoothing factor involving $a$. \item Implicit in this theorem is the fact that the relevant Iwasawa algebra is defined over a (fixed) finite extension $L/\Qp$ containing the values of $\eta$. \end{enumerate} \end{remarks}

-Since many of the ideas involved in proving the above theorem are present in the case of trivial tame conductor, the proof of Theorem \ref{nontame} is a good exercise.
+\begin{proof} Since many of the ideas involved in proving the above theorem are present in the case of trivial tame conductor, the proof of Theorem \ref{thm:nontame} is a good exercise.
 As such, we give only the main ideas involved in the proof.

-Note first that the calculation relating $L(f_{\chi,a},s)$ to $L(\chi,s)$ above was entirely classical, in the sense that $p$ did not appear anywhere; accordingly, we can perform a similar calculation in the general case.
-Since there is no need for the smoothing factor $a$, we can then consider the function
+For $\chi$ of $p$-power conductor, note that the calculation relating $L(f_{\chi,a},s)$ to $L(\chi,s)$ above was entirely classical, in the sense that $p$ did not appear anywhere.
+We can thus perform a similar calculation for general conductors.
+As there is no need for the smoothing factor $a$, we consider the function

 (This scaling by $-1$ also appears in the trivial tame conductor situation, but it is incorporated into $\theta_a$).
-Defining $F_\eta(T)$ by substituting $T+1$ for $e^t$ and expanding the geometric series, we find
+In the above definition, the Gauss sum $G(\eta^{-1})$ of a Dirichlet character $\eta$ of conductor $D$ is defined as in Definition \ref{DefGausssum}, replacing the power of $p$ by $D$.
+Define $F_\eta(T)$ by substituting $T+1$ for $e^t$, i.e.